-The scan itself is quite simple to explain, essentially HawkScan will attempt to identify vulnerabilities by probing for known vulnerabilities against your running application.
-Vulnerabilities that will be detected by HawkScan can include instances of SQL Injection, Cross Site Scripting, and Proxy Disclosure.
-HawkScan will print the details of the scan to the console as it runs.
+The scan itself is quite simple to explain; HawkScan will attempt to identify vulnerabilities by probing for known vulnerabilities against your running application.
+Vulnerabilities that will be detected by HawkScan can include instances of SQL Injection, Cross-Site Scripting, and Proxy Disclosure.
+HawkScan will print the scan details to the console as it runs.
 This will let users know how the scan is progressing, what HawkScan is working on, and potential vulnerabilities the scan uncovers.
 At the same time, the scanner also streams data to the StackHawk platform, so you can watch your scan status online in real-time.

 Tuning the Scan

-A scan can also be fully customized by using different flags in the command you use to initiate the scan.
-Using flags and config tweaks to customize the scan allows StackHawk to run even faster. much faster.
+Developers can fully customize a scan by using different flags in the command used to initiate the scan.
+Using flags and config tweaks to customize the scan allows StackHawk to run even faster.
+Much faster.

-Tuning can include configuring HawkScan to authenticate to your app, introspect and scan GraphQL, reading your app’s OpenAPI specification, and other settings to help StackHawk run quickly and in a more targeted fashion.
+Tuning can include configuring HawkScan to authenticate to your app, introspecting and scanning GraphQL, reading your app’s OpenAPI specification, and other settings to help StackHawk run quickly and in a more targeted fashion.

 Reviewing Findings and Potential Fixes